paolopedrigal/ai-slides-splitter/README.md

 ## Notes

+### Currently in the works

+I'm planning on refactoring this solution to use [AIJSX](https://www.npmjs.com/package/@gammatech/aijsx) instead of Python.
+More to come soon.

 ### Why I chose Python and GPT-4o Mini

 Not only would I naturally use Python for data science and machine learning tasks as I did in previous work and projects, I believe this PL is good for small tasks (like this assignment) and for readability (for you to check my solution).

-- However, I am open to using LLM's in server-side JS environments as well!
+- However, I am currently working on a solution in AIJSX!

 I initially chose OpenAI's GPT-4o Mini because this is honestly the LLM I've worked with the most out of the 3 allowed.
 But, after doing more [research](https://www.nebuly.com/blog/gpt-4o-mini-vs-claude-3-haiku-vs-gemini-1-5-flash), I continued to use GPT-4o Mini, since it yields the highest MMLU, which I believe would be more helpful in categorizing the slides for this assignment.